 Evaluating The Virtual Influencer Within Influencer Marketing

 So let’s explore the pros and cons of virtual influencers within influencer marketing.
 The first argument that comes to mind against virtual influencers is perhaps the perpetuation of unrealistic beauty standards.
-Often virtual influencers are aesthetic crafts or perfected female/male beauty.
+Often virtual influencers are esthetic crafts or perfected female/male beauty.
 However, over the past few years, we are seeing a shift away from the unrealistic body standards, so do we really need virtual influencers continuing to promote falsehoods of what is considered beautiful?
 But, to counter this, with the photo editing software available to the masses, a lot of influencers are already crafting perceptions online that are fake and unrealistic.

 There is also the level of deception that we often fall for, many virtual influencers are so popular because of how ambiguous they are, often making us question if that is in fact a real person.
 Furthermore, if a virtual influencer was to promote a beauty product, the appearance of that product would be completely digitally generated on to the influencer.
 Therefore, can the product be truthfully marketed through virtual influencers?
 Take for example the mascara adverts we see on TV, often models wear fake lashes to accentuate the effect of the product, the brand often will state as much in small text overlays on that ad.
 If a virtual influencer was to promote mascara, what stops that influencer from enhancing the product appearance, and how would we know this or not?